beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

   (1-based) index, we _add_ one from the number.
 0 becomes 1.

 Since we're using `start` and `end` to index the list, I feel a bit better having them 0-based because the list is 0-based.

-(But you could have them 1-based and do the math elsewhere.
-It's a judgment call.)
+There's a general rule of thumb at play here:

+* When a user enters a 1-based number, convert it to 0-based as soon as you can for internal use in the program.
+* When you have to display a 1-based number, keep it 0-based for as long as you can, and only convert it at the last second when you output it.

+Keeping these conversions to a minimum and doing them only on input and output can save you a lot of headaches.

+What **not** to do: don't just jump in and start adding `+1`s and `-1`s all over the place and hoping for the best.
+That way lies madness, assuredly.
+Stop, understand, and plan.
+And then carry it out.

 Problem-solving step: **Carrying Out the Plan**